0to10/software-development-workflow/README.md

 ### To Do

-The "To Do" state indicates that a task is ready to be worked on.
-Any software engineer should be able to work on these tasks.
+> The "To-Do" state indicates that an issue is ready to be worked on.
+Any
+> software engineer should be able to work on these issues

 To ensure that any software engineer within the team is able to start work on a task, it is important to have a proper description of what the desired goal of